 Personally I listen to classical music at home, on one of those audio TV channels.
 It’s my background music when I’m writing, reading or even eating.
 But these guys play it to people who have paid for it.
 To entertain.

 There are no words uttered in classical music.
 It’s all about the emotion, how it makes you feel.
-Being at the orchestra is like an escape from life to listen to music being created from scratch.
-To forget about your worries and get lost in the harmonies.
+Being at the orchestra is an escape from life to forget about your worries and get lost in the harmonies.
 Or to think about everything and anything (like I did).
 Let your mind run wild and free, with sweet music as your background.

 As the show was ending I had so many questions.
 What made a young player choose a viola instead of a violin?
 Is it because it is bigger?
 Or why the clarinet rather than the flute?
 Did they fall in love with it at first sight?
 Was it the sound that beckoned them?
 Or did their friends advise them to pick the cool one?